sobanieca/jsonr/README.md

 The `jsonr` function is automatically available in scripts run with `jsonr run` - no import needed!

+## Note on .http File Format

+There is no formal specification for `.http` files that defines how variables or comments should be handled.
+Because of that, `jsonr` uses its own conventions:
+`@@variableName@@` for variable substitution and `#` (or `//`) for comments.
+This may change in the future if a widely adopted specification emerges.

 ## Learn More

 For complete documentation of all available options and detailed usage